ove/ove-asset-manager/docs/Development.md

 The [Jinja2](http://jinja.pocoo.org/docs/2.10/) templates written in HTML and are located in the **ui/templates**.

 The frontend uses a few JavaScript libraries.
-All these must be added to **package.json** and the assets (js, css and font files exposed by the library) must be added to **move-assets.js**.
+If you add new dependencies, then these must be added to **package.json** and the assets (js, css and font files exposed by the library) must be added to **move-assets.js**.

+You may find it convenient to set the `SERVICE_AM_HOSTNAME` environment variable to point at an instance of the AM backend running on a different machine during development and testing.

 ## Adding a new Worker